Multistate Employer: Federal

 Payment of Wages

 Organizations employing workers in multiple states should be mindful of the need to pay wages, including any accrued unused paid time off, in accordance with state law governing the time for payment (e.g., on the date of termination or within a prescribed number of days following the termination).
 In some states, earned and unused vacation time must be paid to the employee at his or her final rate of pay, and an employment contract or policy forfeiting that pay upon separation may be unenforceable.
-See Payroll > Payment of Wages > State Requirements.
+Final Wage Payment Requirements by State.

 Communicating Termination Decision